Static Method in Java (with Examples)

 // Call static method using the class name.

-// Since it will return an integer value, so we will store it into a changeValue variable.
+// Since it will return an integer value, so we will store it into a variable named changeValue of type int.

 int changeValue = ValueChange.change();